Parameter and State Estimation in Queues and Related Stochastic Models: A Bibliography: Chronological order with brief descriptions

 {\bf Chen and Zhou \cite{chen2010simulation}:} Proposes a non-linear quantile regression model for the relationship between stationary cycle time quantiles and corresponding throughput rates of a manufacturing system.

-{\bf Duffy and Meyn \cite{duffy2010most}:} Deals with large deviations showing that in broad generality, that estimates of the steady- state mean position of a reflected random walk have a high likelihood of over-estimation.
+{\bf Duffy and Meyn \cite{duffy2010most}:} Deals with large deviations showing that in broad generality, that estimates of the steady-state mean position of a reflected random walk have a high likelihood of over-estimation.

-{\bf Frey and Kaplan \cite{frey2010queue}:} Introduces an algorithms for queue inference problems involving periodic reporting data.
+{\bf Frey and Kaplan \cite{frey2010queue}:} Introduces an algorithm for queue inference problems involving periodic reporting data.

+{\bf Pin, Veitch, and Kauffmann \cite{pin2010statistical}:} This paper incorporates queueing theory results in the application of network tomography where statistical estimation of delays in a multicast tree using an EM algorithm is developed.

 \textbf{Gans, Liu, Mandelbaum, Shen, and Ye \cite{gans2010service}:} Studies operational heterogeneity of call center agents where the proxy for heterogeneity is agents' service times (call durations).